Entretien des hoyas

 Large leaves:

 This type of hoya has leaves that provide a larger surface area to absorb more light.
-Big leaf hoyas generally come from less light environments, and are forced to adapt to these conditions to survive.
-These hoyas are often found hidden among other plants, which serve as their guardians, in nature.
+Large-leaf hoyas typically come from less-luminous environments and are forced to adapt to these conditions to survive.
+These hoyas are often found hidden among other plants, which serve as support, in the wild.

 Example: Hoya glabra